NoridelHerron/NoridelHerron/README.md

 I’m a Computer Engineering student driven by a passion for **problem solving** — and CPU design has been the perfect playground to exercise that skill.
 I built a custom **5-stage pipelined RISC-V CPU** from scratch in VHDL, featuring **full hazard detection, stalling/forwarding, and jump/branch execution**.
 Through this, I discovered a deep interest in **RTL design, verification, and computer architecture**, which continue to shape my learning journey.

-Now I’m developing a more advanced **Superscalar CPU** with dual-issue execution, modular control logic, and instruction-level parallelism.
+I also built a more advanced **Superscalar CPU** with dual-issue execution, modular control logic, and instruction-level parallelism.
 I also started the **LearnToBuildCPU refactor project** — an educational rewrite of my original pipeline CPU to help learners understand HDL design through modular, readable VHDL and Verilog code.

 My workflow centers around **randomized testbenches (5K–1M tests), waveform debugging, and assertion-based verification**.
 I enjoy turning self-driven learning into reusable tools for others.